Phreekls7/GPR_Jetson_Final/GUI+SGY_SAVER/README.md

 # GPR ROS 2 GUI + SEG-Y Saver

-A ROS 2-based system with two main parts

-A real-time PyQt5 GUI that shows drone telemetry and GPR data A background node that saves GPR traces to a `.sgy` file on shutdown
+2 parts are present in the system, one that is responsible for the PyQT representation of the data, and a second one that is responsible for saving the GPR data in a .sgy file

 ## Table of Contents